-as 10110WS.

 U.S. \$0 00's

 Nature of Relationship 2020 2019

 Consolidated statement of financial position balances:

-Accounts receivable and other current assets Associates and sister companies 2,330 3,585
+Accounts receivable and other current Associates and sister

+assets companies 2,330 3,585

 Associates and sister

 Other current liabilities companies 815 406

 Accrued cash dividends Major Shareholders 6,233 6,413

-Accrued expenses Shareholders and Members of the Board of Directors 1,305 1,257
+Accrued expenses Shareholders and Members of

+· the Board of Directors 1,305 1,257

 Banks - Members of the Board

 Loans, borrowings and credit facilities of Directors 45,679 52,743

 Long term loans Major Shareholders 2,993 2,633

-Banks - Members of the Board
+• Banks - Members of the Board

 Debt Bonds of Directors 43,000 43,000

-Transactions with related parties inclue follows: ded in the consolidated income s tatement are as
+Transactions with related parties included follows: U.S. \$0

-U.S. \$0 00's

 Nature of Relationship 2020 2019

 Realized and unrealized gains from sale

 of a subsidiary (note 4) Associate company 30,640

-Depreciation of right of use assets A subsidiary of a major shareholder 42
+Depreciation of right of use assets A subsidiary of a major shareholder 42 -

 A subsidiary of a major shareholder

-Finance costs related to lease liabilities Finance costs
+Finance costs related to lease liabilities 15 -

+Finance costs

+Banks - Members of the Board of Directors and Major

+Shareholders 4,987 5,824

+Key management personnel and Board of Directors' compensations:

+Salaries and related expenses 2,182 2,252

+End of service expense 132 117

+Board of Directors' fees and expenses